IBM/BluePic/Docs/OpenWhisk.md

     ./bluepic.sh --reinstall

 # Actions
-Several actions are created by the `bluepic.sh` shell script.
+The overall processing of an image is handled by a sequence comprised of single-purpose OpenWhisk actions.
+Each individual action can be invoked separately from the sequence.
+Parameters will need to be passed in to each individual action.

+The `bluepic.sh` shell script is used to create all sequences and actions used by the BluePic app.
 The most important of which is the `bluepic/processImage` sequence.
 This is a sequence of individual actions that process the image entry for BluePic through its entirety.

 To invoke the sequence, you just need to pass in an `imageId` parameter (i.e. ID of the cloudant document for the image that needs to be processed).